thriveweb/see-civil/content/see-group/about.md

   title: 'SEE Group '
 divisionIntro:
   content: >-
-    SEE Group now combines the experience and capability of three businesses across the civil construction industry - SEE Civil, Quarry Solutions and Integrated Concrete Solutions.
+    SEE Group now combines the experience and capability of four businesses across the civil construction industry - SEE Civil, Quarry Solutions, Civil Rent and DMC.

     Our integrated approach to project delivery allows us to deliver complete